Obama 2012

 After election day, everyone at HQ got a handshake and hug.
 I hadn't bathed in 2 days.
 He was cool about it.

-"I want you to redesign barackobama dot com".
+"I want you to redesign barackobama dot com."
 I'll never forget hearing Design Director John Higgins say that to me.
-It hit me in stages.
-The first thing I thought was 'What an opportunity!' which was followed quickly by 'If I screw this up, it will be the most profoud failure of my life'.
-So y'know, no pressure.
+It hit me in stages — first, 'What an opportunity!', then almost immediately, 'If I screw this up, it will be the most profound failure of my life.'
+So, y'know.
+No pressure.

 With accessibility as our North Star, we organized the most basic levels of engagement into three clear buckets: "Get the Facts", "Get the Latest", and "Get Involved"; creating a minimal header that left little room for confusion.